| Date | Account | Symbol | Side | Qty | Entry / Exit | P&L | Heat | Points |

 The Dashboard is your home base.
 From top to bottom:

-• Top banner: the gold strip saying "Use code VICTORY for the max discount at prop firms."
-Click it anywhere to copy the code VICTORY to your clipboard.
+- Top banner: the gold strip saying "Use code VICTORY for the max discount at prop firms."
+Click it anywhere to copy the code

-• Top navigation: Dashboard, Trades, Rules, Models, P&E, Accounts, Share, Invite, Support — these are your main sections.
+VICTORYto your clipboard. - Top navigation: Dashboard, Trades, Rules, Models, P&E, Accounts, Replay, Share, Support — these are your main sections.
+Replay is the built-in practice simulator (see its own section below).
 The Theme button on the far right opens the theme picker.

 Your first 5 minutes